 The ship returned from China the following year, under the command of then-Captain Samuel Shaw, carrying Chinese textiles, cinnamon, tea and approximately 64 tons of porcelain – including the new Society of Cincinnati dinnerware.
 Trade between the United States and China was officially underway.
 Within five years, 28 American ships had visited Canton.

 And what did the Empress of China deliver to the Chinese to launch the trading process?
 Ginseng -- 30 tons of it, mostly from the southern Appalachian mountains.
 It was the one American product would-be traders knew for certain would be well-received by the Chinese, because over-harvesting had virtually eradicated China’s own native ginseng.

 GEORGE WASHINGTON'S - 9 5/8" DINNER PLATE - IN NEAR PRISTINE CONDITION - ONE OF TWO FROM THE RALEIGH DeGEER AMYX COLLECTION

 And the rest is history.
 The china created for the Society of Cincinnati ultimately became the original Official White House China.
 George Washington personally used this dinnerware to entertain friends and dignitaries at his homes in New York City, Philadelphia and Mount Vernon.
 And today, this lovely china remains historically important as one of the earliest Chinese porcelains made specifically for the American trade.

-World renowned collector Raleigh DeGeer Amyx has acquired numerous pieces of official White House china including pieces from President Jimmy Carter.
-Mr. Amyx’s passion for American historical memorabilia has been his sole focus for more than three decades.
-His collection is the first or second largest privately-owned collection of White House China in the world.
+World renowned collector Raleigh DeGeer Amyx has acquired a remarkable number of quality pieces of official White House china.
+Mr. Amyx’s passion for American historical artifacts has been his sole focus for more than three decades.
+Mr. Amyx's collection is the largest privately-owned collection of extremely high-quality, as well as the rarest, Official White House China in the world.
 If you would like to engage in a discussion with Mr. Amyx about White House China, please contact him through the button below.